mcverter/Dissertation/README.md

                1. Illusory present?
 (Schopenhauer: __Maya__)
                2. Urgent present?
 (Heidegger: Authentic commitment of heritage towards the future in the moement of vision)
        8. "Curvature" of space
+          1. It is this "curvature of spacetime", the perspective in which one is related to other people, that is what Levinas means by ethics.
-          1. Space is disruptive of Time
+          2. Space is disruptive of Time
           2. Heidegger
               1. For Heidegger, dynamic of power is more authentic than the mathematical analytic of Kantianism, the spatialization of Descartes.
               3. Heidegger temporalizes space to counter mathematical kantian jewish reduction to mathematical static analysis